How to Complete an Energized Electrical Work Permit (EEWP)

 - Greater Hazard: De-energizing the equipment would create a greater hazard for people or processes, such as shutting down life-support systems, emergency ventilation, or critical public infrastructure.

-- Infeasibility of De-energizing: The task itself is impossible to perform with the power off.
-This primarily includes diagnostics and testing that require the equipment to be running to gather data.
+- Infeasibility of De-energizing: The task itself cannot be performed with the power off, such as certain diagnostics and tests that require the equipment to be operating to gather data.

 Convenience, scheduling, or economic pressure are never acceptable reasons for performing energized work.
 For a deeper dive into this topic, explore the guidelines for working on energized electrical equipment.